 Let’s starts with a quick rundown of cannabinoid basics.

-Cannabis doesn’t actually directly make the cannabinoids that we are most familiar with, THC and CBD.
+Cannabis doesn’t directly make the cannabinoids that we are most familiar with, THC and CBD.

-The easiest way to wrap your head round this, is to use the metaphor of the family chain.
+The easiest way to wrap your head around this is to use the metaphor of the family chain.

 THC is the big daddy

-THCv (Tetrahydrocannabivarin) is basically a minor cannabinoid found in only some strains of cannabis.
+THCv (Tetrahydrocannabivarin) is a minor cannabinoid found in only some strains of cannabis.
 For example, THCV is high in the popular African landrace strain Durban Poison, and newer strains like Pineapple Purps and Doug’s Varin.
-As well as high CBD strains like ACDC, and Harlequin.
+As well as high CBD strains like ACDC and Harlequin.

 Though this variation may seem subtle, it causes THCV to produce very different effects than THC.
 These effects include a reduction in panic attacks, suppression of appetite, and the promotion of bone growth, to name a few.